Changes to support during the Covid-19 outbreak

 - Anyone who is ready to take active steps to work towards recovery goals which will include reducing social-isolation, improving confidence and self-esteem.

 People can be referred by any Professional using the Befriending Client Referral Form below.

 How can I refer someone for Befriending support?

-If you would like to make a referral, please download and complete the referral form below.
-Make sure you include details of the member of staff who is working with the individual.
+After reading the criteria and guidelines, you would still like to refer someone to our Befriending service, then please download and complete the referral form below and return to email@example.com.